-All participants of approved, credit-bearing Education Abroad at UK programs are enrolled in ISP 599 at UK for 1 credit hour.
-This pass/fail course keeps students classified as full-time and thus allows a student to utilize federal financial aid and most institutional aid for his/her education abroad program.
+All participants of approved, credit-bearing Education Abroad at UK programs are enrolled in EAP 599 at UK for 1 credit hour.
+This pass/fail course keeps students classified as full-time and thus allows a student to utilize federal financial aid and most institutional aid for his/her Education Abroad program.
 Students are charged tuition at the standard tuition rate for one credit hour.
 Additionally, this required course serves to provide each student with the necessary information, preparation, and support to successfully navigate the Education Abroad process through various orientation sessions on-campus and via virtual learning.
-More specifically, this ISP 599 course seeks to:
+More specifically, this EAP 599 course seeks to:

 Holistically prepare students for their education abroad experience (i.e. academically, culturally, administratively, etc.)

-Link the Pre-Departure, Abroad, and Re-Entry processes in order to cultivate intellectual and intercultural learning.
+Link the Pre-Departure, While Abroad, and Re-Entry processes in order to cultivate intellectual and intercultural learning.